Ineedasleep/evald011-mri-q/README.md

     You must specify using the -i option the input file.
 The dataset directory includes three different size input files.

-    You may specify the option -S to get more accurate timings (inserts synchronization after non-blocking events).
-This is how we will measure your final speed.
-(NOT CURRENTLY IMPLEMENTED)

     You may specify an output file using the -o option.
 You can then analyse the output file however you like, including comparing it to other output files using compareFiles.cc in the mri-q directory.